nirooj56/Nepdict/README.md

 NepDict is a English-Nepali Dictionary which could be used in order to know the Nepali meaning of an English Word for better understanding.

-* We have Online Dictionary at "www.nepdict.com" for Regular Users.
+* We have Online Dictionary for regular users at "www.nepdict.com"
-* We have CLI(Terminal) based Offline Dictionary for Desktop Users.
+* We have CLI based Offline Dictionary.

 ##Screenshot